 What is aspect ratio?

-The aspect ratio of an image describes the relationship between width and height.
+Aspect ratio is the relationship between width and height of an image.
 It's usually written as two numbers separated by a colon, as in 16:9.
 It can also be written with an “x” between the numbers.

 Your aspect ratio changes depending on where you put your content.
 Have you ever tried to load a video onto Instagram and had the best parts cut off?